dclnbrght/archiscribe-mcp/README.md

 The **ArchiScribe MCP Server** is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) server designed to retrieve architectural information from an ArchiMate model.
 It enables AI coding assistants and agents to access architectural context information during the software development lifecycle (SDLC).
 The information is returned in markdown format, which is easily understood by LLMs.

 > **Warning:** This MCP server is only suitable for local deployment, on a user's computer.
-There are no security controls, therefore it is not secure to deploy it to a remote server.
+There are minimal security controls, therefore it is not secure to deploy it to a remote server.

 > **Note:** The model file must be in the **[ArchiMate Exchange File (.xml)](https://www.opengroup.org/open-group-archimate-model-exchange-file-format)** format.